WWE Rumors: Bray Wyatt To Return As ‘Repackaged’ Superstar After ‘Ultimate Deletion,’ Per Dave Meltzer

 — WWE (@WWE) March 20, 2018

-Meltzer’s specific comments regarding Bray Wyatt were:
+Meltzer’s specific comments regarding Bray Wyatt were as follows.

 “So, I guess he’s going to come back different.
 I think it’s been a year of needing repackaging.
 I don’t know what he’ll do but hopefully it’s something completely different because the other character ran it’s course a long time ago.”